Child Tax Credit: How Much Will Your Monthly Check Be?

 A recent blog post from National Taxpayer Advocate Erin M. Collins cites limited resources and technology issues as reasons for delays in processing tax returns.
 But those shortcomings also affect other initiatives, like the revised Child Tax Credit.
 Congress has continually reduced the agency’s budget over the last decade; funding is down by about 21 percent.
 That’s left the IRS short on what it needs to accomplish its initiatives.

 The Biden administration recently communicated that it will be setting up a second portal for non-tax filers to sign up.
-Its focus will be on helping the extremely poor and homeless get their benefit, and should also be available by July 1.
+Its focus will be on helping the extremely poor and homeless get their benefit.